Ravisumanth/FWC-1/README.md

 # FWC-1
-All the assignments done at IIT-H as part of 5G testbed training by GVV Sharma.
+All the assignments done at IIT-H as part of 5G testbed training by Dr. GVV Sharma